The quick answer

 In most cases, a phoenix is legal provided it means certain criteria such as;

-- The assets have been sold at market value
+- The assets have been valued and sold at market value.

-- The new company does not use the same or similar name without going through a careful legal procedure to comply with section 216 of the Insolvency Act (and that)
+- The new company does not use the same or similar name without going through a careful legal procedure to comply with section 216 of the Insolvency Act.

 Some suppliers will not deal with a phoenix company and may impose much stricter trading terms.
 HM Revenue and Customs may well request a bond or deposit against future PAYE or VAT liabilities.

-If you want to start again the best thing you can do is take professional advice early on from a suitably quailed insolvency practitioner.
+If you want to start again the best thing you can do is take professional advice early on from a suitably qualified insolvency practitioner.